 Columbus scored on its first power-play chance in the season opener but has come up empty in 18 subsequent opportunities, failing on all three tries against Tampa Bay.
 “That has to get going for us - let’s not mince words here,” captain Nick Foligno told reporters.
 “That needs to be a big part of our success. ...
 We can’t panic, but there has to be a sense of urgency right now to be a difference-maker on our power play.”
 Boone Jenner (back) was activated from injured reserve and could make his season debut versus the Kings.OVERTIME

 1. Kings C and leading scorer Anze Kopitar has recorded 14 goals and 30 points in 33 career games against Columbus.

 2. Blue Jackets G Sergei Bobrovsky is 2-4-2 with a 2.36 goals-against average versus the Kings.

-3. Montreal is 0-for-4 on the power play in the last three games after erupting for seven goals with the man advantage in the previous five.PREDICTION:
+3. Los Angeles is 5-for-9 on the power play over the last three games after an 0-for-16 start to the season.PREDICTION: